haraka/Haraka/README.md

 ### Why Use Haraka?

-Haraka's plugin architecure provides an easily extensible MTA that complements traditional MTAs that excel at managing mail stores but do not have sufficient filtering.
+Haraka's plugin architecture provides an easily extensible MTA that complements traditional MTAs that excel at managing mail stores but do not have sufficient filtering.